grandeurdev/js-sdk/README.md

 ```

 ### onlineCount
 This methods returns the number of online devices in the list of devices paired to a user account.
-Online devices are simply those devices which are connected to Grandeur Cloud at a moment.
+Online devices are simply those devices which are connected to Grandeur at a moment.

 This method do not accept anything in the argument and returns the following codes in response